 The diabetic footwear market keeps expanding.
 Each year, new diabetic shoe companies arrive on the market, promising they’ve found the perfect healing solution for your suffering feet.

 People with diabetes know they are at risk of developing severe foot conditions.
-For that reason, they also realize they must take extra care of our feet.
+Therefore, they also realize they must take extra care of their feet.

 Let’s find out!